 With a single flap of their colossal wings, the two dragons, one indigo and black with obsidian eyes, the other bronze with pale lapis lazuli, lift off the broad terrace.
 They experience once again the exquisite unity between body and mind that flying brings them.
 It is dawn, and thin high clouds streak the madder and crimson of the sky above the deep metal grey of the mountains.

 They exult in flight.
 The forceful sweep of their gigantic wings.
 The feeling of the air parting and flowing over their heads and bodies.
 Every part moving in a graceful, superb harmony.
 Aerial dancers and athletes, mind and body in accord.

 They can feel the rest of their people, their pack, far off in the elf territories, their minds a distant soft mesh of thoughts and feelings, neither intrusive nor distracting but comforting and right.

-Proud defenders of the weak and downtrodden.
+They are proud defenders of the weak and downtrodden.
+Dragonlords.